 Today, by following all that I am going to pass on to you, I can create a couple of thousands of words in a matter of hours.
 This skill moved my blogging career on a whole different level.

 I have learned that everyone can be a pro writer.

 Within this post, I will teach you how to become one.

-It is my duty, as one blogger to another, to show you everything I know.
-Please study this post carefully.
-Moreover, use it as an example of everything that I will teach you because I have used everything I know to create this lesson for you.
+Moreover, you can use this post as an example of everything that I will teach you because I have used everything I know to create this lesson for you.